almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 > **Note:** The `kaito.sh/enablelb` annotation automatically creates a LoadBalancer service with a public IP.
 This is for **testing only** and is NOT recommended for production.
 For production, use an Ingress Controller to safely expose the service.

+---

+## Testing the Model

 ### POC Model Details

 This POC uses [**bigscience/bloomz-560m**](https://huggingface.co/bigscience/bloomz-560m), a small multilingual instruction-tuned model (~2.2GB) from [Hugging Face](https://huggingface.co).
 It runs on CPU for simplicity (no GPU quota required).
 By the way, Hugging Face is basically the open-source registry for modern AI models.
-Think of it as the GitHub for models that developers can download, fine‑tune, and run anywhere — including on AKS. |
+Think of it as the GitHub for models that developers can download, fine‑tune, and run anywhere — including on AKS.

----

-## Configure kubectl
+### Configure kubectl

 After deployment, configure kubectl to connect to your AKS cluster: